 - Have shallow bedding in the stalls rather than deep bedding, because the deep bedding allows more ammonia build-up.
 Rubber mats used in stalls should be scrubbed regularly.

 - Provide safe toys in the stall for the horse to play with and try to arrange stalls so each horse can have contact with his neighbours.
 ‘It helps if they can stick their heads out and touch each other,’ said Cavanagh.
 Horses are social animals and being able to have contact with other horses increases their sense of security and enables them to feel more relaxed.

 - If your horse has not developed a good winter coat (coat growth depends on the amount of light horses are exposed to and can be artificially manipulated), be sure to blanket him during the time he is outside.
 But don’t let the hassle of putting blankets on and off reduce his time in paddock or pasture.
 ‘The more time outdoors, the better,’ said Cavanagh.

 - Plan to give the horse extra grooming to help replace the physical contact he would otherwise get from being with his buddies in a field.

 - Make a plan to deal with situations where a horse is sick.
 “In an enclosed barn, infectious disease can be quickly transmitted to the other horses,” Cavanagh said.
 “You want to have a pasture or separate barn where a new horse or a horse who is ill can be isolated from the others.”

-While most experts encourage outdoor board for horses, they are also practical.
-Clearly, there are many factors involved in determining how well indoor board will work for a particular horse and horse owner.
+While most experts encourage boarding horses outdoors, they are also practical.
+Clearly, there are many factors involved in determining how well indoor boarding will work for a particular horse and horse owner.

 “It is sometimes necessary to keep our horses indoors, and while there are challenges to that kind of living arrangement there are definitely things we can do to make it better for the horse,” said Cavanagh.